Colleges, Universities & Online Colleges in Seattle

 This list reflects the importance of technology, engineering, education, government and health care in the local economy.
 Additional Seattle area employers include Costco, Swedish Medical Center, Alaska Air, Virginia Mason Medical Center and UPS.

-Community Colleges and Vocational Schools in Seattle
+Colleges & Universities in Seattle